Berwick-upon-Tweed railway station: Facilities

-The station has a council-run car park nearby, and is staffed throughout the week during working hours.
-Several self-service ticket machines are available for use outside these times and for collecting pre-paid tickets.
-Other facilities on offer on the concourse include a waiting room, Costa coffee shop, vending machine, payphone and toilets, whilst there is a First Class lounge on the platform.
-The two are linked by a fully accessible footbridge with lifts.
+The station has a car park, with 124 spaces, and has bicycle storage facilities.
+It is staffed throughout the week during working hours; several self-service ticket machines are available for purchases and for collecting pre-paid tickets.
+Other facilities on offer on the concourse include a waiting room, Costa coffee shop, vending machine, payphone and toilets, whilst there is a first class lounge on the platform; the two are linked by a fully accessible footbridge with lifts.
 Train running information is offered via digital CIS displays, audible announcements and timetable posters.